shybovycha/shybovycha.github.io/_posts/2016-03-22-writing-fast-and-beautiful-code-with-c-and-d.markdown

 }
 {% endhighlight %}

+The trick here is to first *declare* the whole class.
+Note: if we extract this declaration to a separate header file - it won't be compiled, since headers are not **compile units**.
+And if we then *define* *(implement)* methods, those implementations will become compile units and the code for them will be generated even if they are not explicitly used in the program.

 Now we've made something like standard C++ code - with a *header* and *implementation*.
 But D compiler could not link our program again!